 Yes, the rich are likely the main people buying new cars.
 But maybe fools are buying new cars as well?

-After all, the average monthly payment for a new car has risen to a record $777, nearly doubling from late 2019, according to Kelley Blue Book.
-Even used models have climbed to $544 a month in car payments on average.
+After all, the average monthly payment today in 2024 is nearly 33% higher than it was in 2019.
+Even used models have climbed to roughly $525 a month in car payments on average.

 And we ain’t no fools!